 Undergraduate students of today must be actively involved in research to meet future demands of industry and academia.
 Active participation in research, outreach, and extension will help undergraduate students to think deeply about the subject as well as develop critical thinking and problem solving abilities to be work-force ready.

-The Department of Wood Science and Engineering at OSU, with support from the US Department of Agriculture, National Institute of Food and Agriculture’s Education and Literacy Initiative, is offering 12 week research and extension experiences for 10 undergraduate students per year for the summers of 2018, 2019, and 2020.
+The Department of Wood Science and Engineering at OSU, with support from the US Department of Agriculture, National Institute of Food and Agriculture’s Education and Literacy Initiative, is offering 12 week research and extension experiences for 10 undergraduate students during the summer of 2020.
 The sky is the limit for topics of these experiences.
 Example projects with potential mentors include the following:

-- Andre Barbosa – cross-laminated timber and concrete composite diaphragm
+- Andre Barbosa - Mass Plywood Panel and concrete composite diaphragm

 - Raffaele De Amicis - virtual reality in timber construction

-- Mariapaola Riggio - cross-laminated timber in modular construction
+- Mariapaola Riggio - Structural health monitoring of mass timber buildings

 Interested candidates apply through the online application.